-The following decided and able Report was read and adopted in the East Genesee Methodist Conference:

-Your Committee ask leave to report, that the interests of the Temperance cause, and the necessity of vigorous action on the part of true temperance men, were never more clearly developed than at the present time; from the facts-

-1st, That intemperance, hitherto a great and wide spread evil, is, latterly, alarmingly increasing among us.
+The following decided and able Report was read and adopted in the East Genesee Methodist Conference : Your Committee ask leave to report, that the interests of the Temperance cause, and the necessity of vigorous action on the part of true temperance men, were never more clearly developed than at the present time; from the facts- 1st, That intemperance, hitherto a great and wide spread evil, is, latterly, alarmingly increasing among us.
 2nd, That many professed temperance men have retired from the field of action, and some have gone over to the opposite side, and are exerting a direct influence against this cause of humanity and justice.

-3rd, That the Empire State, possessed of peculiae advantages and responsibilities, is far behind many other States in suppressing the evils of in temperance.
-And

-4th, That stringent legal enactments enforced. are positively required at this stage of the temperance enterprise, to check the lawless and abandoned in their work of ruin and death-Therefore.
+3rd, That the Empire State, possessed of peculias advantages and responsibilities, is far behind many other States in suppressing the evils of in temperance.
+And 4th, That stringent legal enactments enforced. are positively required at this stage of the temperance enterprise, to check the lawless and abandoned in their work of ruin and death-Therefore.
 Resolved, 1st, That intemperance is one of the greatest, if not the greatest, social physical, and moral evil with which the world is cursed.
 Resolved, 2nd, That the traffic in intoxicating liquors as a beverage, in this day, as it is clearly shown to be unnecessary, unjust, dishonourable, and grossly immoral, should not only be discontinued, but vigorously opposed by all who regard the well-being of society.
 Resolved, 3rd, That those who knowingly encourage the traffic, or who do not, by all reasonable means try to suppress it, are responsible for all the evils resulting from it.

-Resolved, 4th, That the cause of temperance suffers more from the inactivity, inconstancy and treachery of professed temperance friends, than from almost any other source: and that we can have no bope of final success, till temperance men take a stand worthy their profession.
+Resolved, 4th, That the cause of temperance suffers more from the inactivity, inconstancy and treachery of professed temperance friends, than from almost any other source : and that we can have no bope of final success, till temperance men take a stand worthy their profession.
 Resolved, 5th, That as Christian Ministers, a part of whose appropriate work is, to lead in all moral reforms, it is our solemn duty to preach or lecture in all our congregations, on the subject of temperance, and to use all laudable means to promote this reform.
 Resolved, 6th, That as our main hope for the success of the temperance cause. in this State, at present, is in having a law entirely prohibiting the sale of intoxicating liquors as a beverage; therefore, as ministers, we will not cease to urge upon the people of our respective charges, the importance of petitioning, and of repetitioning our State Legislatures until our desires are grant ed.-Journal of Am.
 Tem.
 Union.
 Marriages.

-At Sydney, Cape Breton, on the 29th October, by the Rev. Charles Ingles, Rector of St. George's, Charles Edward Chewe Read, Esq. third son of T. Offley-Crewe Read, Esq. of Llandinam Hall, Montgomeryshire, North Wales, to Henrietta, second daughter of P. H. Cheko, Esquire Clarke, Esquire.
+At Sydney, Cape Breton, on the 25th October, by the Rev. Charles Ingles, Rector of St. George's, CHARLES EDWARD CREWE READ, ESQ, third son of T. Offley-Crewe Read, Esq. of Llandinam Hall, Montgomeryshire, "North Wales, to HENRIETTA, second daughter of P. H. Clarke, Evania Clarke, Esquire.
 On Wednesday evening, by the Rev. J. Scott.
-S. S. Wells, Esq., Assistant Surgeon R. N. to Frances ELIZABETH, daughter of D. Allison, Esq. of this city.
-On Wednesday, the 12th inst, by the Rev. Mr. Maturin, Mr Ebin Jacob Locke, of Shelburne, to Miss MARY JANNET fourth daughter of Mr Leonard Pve, of Liscomb Harbour ville N. B. On the 6th inst. at nine mile River, by the Rev. H
+S. S. WELLS, Esq., Assistant Surgeon R. N. to FRANCES D. MELLER, daughter of D. Allison, Esq. of this city.
+On Wednesday, the 12th inst, by the Rev. Mr. Maturin, Mr EBIN JACOB LOCKE, of Shelburne, to Miss Halifax.
+MARY JANNET fourth daughter of Mr Leonard Pye, of Liscomb Harbour NOVEMBER 22.